sarsky/Mozzie/docs/source/Overview.rst

 This in turn means a more aggressive AoA of the wings can be used in flight which reduces quad motor load in conjunction with forward motor assist, particularly in strong wind situations this can improve hover efficiency significantly because the Mozzie wings continue to produce lift.

 Having two flight systems also affords the Mozzie a redundant flight recovery system should one system fail.
-The Mozzie can land in both forward and quad mode.
+The Mozzie can takeoff and land in both forward and quad mode. (forward takeoff recommended with bungee)

 Another benefit of adopting two separate flight systems is the ability to optimise each of those flight systems for the intended flight profile.
 For the challenge the aircraft system will predominately be operated in forward flight mode utilizing the wings for lift, as this is the most efficient way to achieve the cruise speed and range required for the mission.
-The quad flight system only serves a short term secondary role, in that it allows the Mozzie to land and takeoff at the remote site, whilst it can land and takeoff in forward flight at base if the battery range should not suffice for a softer quad landing.
+The quad flight system only serves a short term secondary role, in that it allows the Mozzie to land and takeoff at the remote site, whilst it can land and takeoff in forward flight at base should the battery not suffice for a softer quad type landing.

 To optimize each of these propulsion systems it is important to prioritize forward winged cruise over hover efficiency, because the Mozzie will typically only hover for one or two minutes in the challenge mission overall.
-By using a bungee or quad takeoff it is also possible to optimise the forward propulsion so that both pitch speed and thrust equals drag at cruise velocities, without the need to ensure enough static thrust is provided by the forward motor for takeoff.
+By using a bungee or quad takeoff it is also possible to optimise the forward propulsion so that with the forward motor both pitch speed and thrust equals drag at cruise velocities, without the need to ensure enough static thrust is provided by the forward motor for takeoff.
 The quad motors and props can also be optimised for forward flight, in that they are as small as possible, creating the least possible drag and weight for forward flight whilst being sufficient to lift and control the Mozzie in hover.
 The overall gain in forward cruise efficiency, by optimising the drivetrain for forward flight over a longer period, more than compensates for the losses created by using a high disc loading quad lift system.